aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_obs_scripts.rst

 3.2 OOF source
 --------------
 It is efficient to use a primary calibrator as your first OOF source of the night.
 In general a flux above 1 Jy at 90GHz is preferable, however good results have been obtained on weaker sources.
-Again, you can use CLEO's Scheduler and Skyview to find an ALMA grid cal source or other source that is > 1 Jy but you should check `ALMA Calibrator Source Catalogs <https://almascience.nrao.edu/sc/>`_ to make sure its flux is actually > 1 Jy.
+Again, you can use CLEO's Scheduler and Skyview to find an ALMA grid cal source or other source that has a minimum flux of 1 Jy.
+It is good practice to check what a recent flux measurement is of the source to make sure it is currently at least 1 Jy.
+You can do this by either a) opening up ``/home/astro-util/astridcats/mustang_alma_gridcals.cat`` and looking at the value in ``S_latest`` (which is the most recent flux as of May 2026) or b) check most recent 90 GHz (Band 3) flux via `ALMA Calibrator Source Catalogs <https://almascience.nrao.edu/sc/>`_

 The main quality of a good OOF source is that it is a bright point source at 90 GHz.
 You want to avoid sources that have structure like Saturn or 3C273 (M87).
 Out of the planets Uranus and Neptune are the only planets that can be used as an OOF source.
 Note that Uranus is brighter than Neptune and can also be used as an absolute flux calibrator.
 Neptune is not particularly bright (< 1 Jy) so it is not a bad choice to OOF on, but there can be better choices.
 If you happen to have something brighter nearby (say an ALMA calibrator) - OOF on that instead.
 In general, when trying to decide whether to OOF on a planet, if convenience factors (e.g., if you get the telescope near a planet and it will take a while to slew to something else that is out of the way) overrides other factors, use planets.